 - Costume Copycat: As the Sinister Spider-Man, the symbiote takes on the appearance it had when Peter wore it.
 Peter later exploits this by infiltrating the Dark Avengers while wearing his synthetic Black Suit.

-- Create Your Own Villain: Mac's habit of biting off the limbs of criminals leads to Hippo, General Wolfram, Eleven, Dementoid, and Doctor Everything being outfitted with cybernetic limbs by the Redeemer and setting out to rehabilitate or kill him (whichever came first).
+- Create Your Own Villain: Mac's habit of biting off the limbs of criminals as Venom leads to Hippo, General Wolfram, Eleven, Dementoid, and Doctor Everything being outfitted with cybernetic limbs by the Redeemer and setting out to rehabilitate or kill him (whichever came first).

 - Criminal Doppelgänger: As the Sinister Spider-Man, Mac was identical in appearance to Black Suit Spider-Man, enabling him to gleefully impersonate his longtime foe and run Spider-Man's reputation into the ground.